liaofrank91/FossilFighters/README.md

 # FossilFighters

-A project I started in my spare time, inspired by the battle system from one of my favourite childhood games, Fossil Fighters on the Nintendo DS :)
+A nostalgia-fueled project inspired by the battle system from one of my favourite childhood games, Fossil Fighters on the Nintendo DS :)
+Made using pygame as part of my OOP-learning journey.

 (WIP) - more features, QoL changes to come.